-Told through memories and surreal dreams contrasted with a race against time, this 13-part series travels between 1930 and 1948 through an incredible friendship between two extraordinary men: John Steinbeck and Ed Ricketts.
+Told through memories and surreal dreams contrasted with a race against time, this limited series travels between 1930 and 1948 through an incredible friendship between two extraordinary men: John Steinbeck and Ed Ricketts.
 Their epic, week-long parties with an eclectic group of vagabonds, celebrities, prostitutes, artists, politicians and laborers are where ideas and inspirations are formed - these are the foundations for marching songs in bloody labor strikes, their voices for starving migrants and their bravery on the frontlines of WWII.
 The day-trips collecting sea-creatures in tide pools are preparations for adventurous expeditions that lead to the ecological awakenings of a generation.

 With these life experiences, both John and Ed go on to deeply impact Western culture by creating some of the greatest American literary works while laying the foundations for ecological and environmental movements